section-engineering-education/engineering-education/content/articles/comparing-aws-shared-responsibility-models-for-different-products/index.md

 ### Conclusion
 To sum up, the AWS shared responsibility model splits security responsibilities between AWS and the subscribers.
 The responsibilities are never shared jointly; each party has clearly defined tasks to execute.
 Organizations shift their share of responsibilities to their security team.
 Therefore, security professionals must understand the concept of the shared responsibility model.

 In the shared responsibility model, AWS protects its software stack and infrastructure in general.
 On your part, you need to secure everything built on this infrastructure.
-Understand the shared responsibility model first, and you've the key to enhancing the security of posture of your overall cloud environment.
+Understand the shared responsibility model first, and you have the key to enhancing the security of posture of your overall cloud environment.

 ### Further reading